Industry update

 Why independent songwriters should care

-If you write your own songs and sell vinyl, CDs, tapes, downloads, or ringtones, this rate can touch the publishing side of those sales.
+If you write your own songs and sell vinyl, CDs, tapes, downloads, ringtones, or bundles, this rate can touch the publishing side of those sales.
 It is easy to think physical sales are only a master-owner issue because the money often arrives through a label, distributor, Bandcamp account, or merch store.
 The composition still has a mechanical royalty lane.

 Who should pay attention